Quick Legal Facts

 It is impractical to create an exhaustive list of all locations and circumstances where a given knife may not be legal.
 Unexpectedly knives are not included in sections 265.01-A and 265.06 which pertain to unlawful weapons on school grounds.
 However, New York State code provisions require all schools to develop codes of conduct applicable to students, teachers, and visitors regarding weapons.
 Knives should not be carried on school property or school buses.
 There are also knife/weapon limitations and prohibitions for court facilities, correctional facilities, and some airports.

-Within the New York City Metropolitan Area, there is very heavy reliance on public transportation.
+Within the New York City Metropolitan Area, there is a very heavy reliance on public transportation.
 For many citizens, there may be no other options.
 A code provision provides that weapons or dangerous instruments may not be carried in, or on, any conveyance or facility of the NYC Transit Authority.
-Weapons and dangerous instruments include, but are not limited to switchblades, boxcutters, straight razors or razor blades, gravity knives and swords.
+Weapons and dangerous instruments include, but are not limited to switchblades, boxcutters, straight razors or razor blades, gravity knives, and swords.
 (21 NYCRR 1050.8).
 Essentially, there is a mass transit knife limitation in a metropolitan area where people must use monopolized mass transit.

 Major New York Cities with Knife Restrictive Ordinances: